nicalin/nicalin.github.io/index.md

 show_tile: false
 ---

 Hi there!
-My name is Nica Lin and I'm from Taiwan.
-I have just received my B.A. degree from the Department of Foreign Languages and Literature at National Tsing Hua University (NTHU).
-Currently, I am working as a research assistant in the <a href="https://www.nlplab.cc/">NLP Lab</a> at NTHU.
+My name is Yi-Chien (Nica Lin and I'm from Taiwan.
+Currently, I am doing my master's degree in <a href="https://www.compling.uw.edu/">computational linguistics</a> at University of Washington - Seattle!